2021-Spring-Cohort/module-3-mastery-blog-exercise/README.md

 # SurvivingCodingBootcamp.com - A Blog

 Welcome to the staff of SurvivingCodingBootcamp, a blog for former students to write about how they survived their coding bootcamp experience.
 We have a simple blog started already, but we brought you on to make some changes.
 We need you to help us add some new features and functionality to this website.

 ## The Required Tasks:
-1. Add a field to the `Post` POJO for the post's author.
-This can be a `String`.
-Then change the `single-post-template` and the `Post` constructor to add an author name.
-Go to the populator and add an author name to the posts.
-2. Add a form to the `single-category-template` to create a new post for that category.
-You should include inputs for parameters.
-You will also need to add a method to the `PostController` to allow for the creation of new posts.
-3. Add a hashtag system to our posts.
+1. Add a hashtag system to our posts.
 The hashtag should be connected to the posts in a way that a post can have different hashtags and a hashtag can be associated with different posts.
-  - Create a `Hashtag` POJO and provide the correct JPA entity mapping for it and the `POSTS`
+2. Create a Hashtag POJO and provide the correct JPA entity mapping for it and the POSTS
-  - Create a `single-hashtag-template.html` file that matches the uses the same style.css file as the other templates and has a similar style to the other pages.
+3. Create a single-hashtag-template.html file that uses the same style.css file as the other templates and has a similar style to the other pages.
 This page should display the posts associated with it's specfic hashtag and provide links to those posts.
-  - Create a `all-hashtags-template.html` file that that matches the uses the same style.css file as the other templates and has a similar style to the other pages.
+4. Create a all-hashtags-template.html file that uses the same style.css file as the other templates and has a similar style to the other pages.
 This page should display all hashtags in the application and provide links to those individual hashtags.
-  - Add an HTML form to the `single-post-template.html` that allows you to add a hashtag to the post you are viewing.
+5. Add an HTML form to the single-post-template.html that allows you to add a hashtag to the post you are viewing.
-  - Create a `HashtagStorage` service class to interact with your JPA repository for hashtags.
+6. Create a HashtagStorage service class to interact with your JPA repository for hashtags.
 It should be able to retrieve a hashtag by the value of its id field and by the value of its name/title field, retrieve all hashtags, and save new and existing hashtags.
-  - Create a `HashTagController` to provide three path mappings, one for individual hashtags, one for all hashtags, and one for adding a hashtag to the system.
+7. Create a HashTagController to provide three path mappings, one for individual hashtags, one for all hashtags, and one for adding a hashtag to the system.
+8. Add a link to the all hashtags endpoint to the header's nav list on all pages.
+9. Add a field to the Post POJO for the post's author.
+This can be a String.
+Then change the single-post-template and the Post constructor to add an author name.
+Go to the populator and add an author name to the posts.
-      - Add a link to the all hashtags endpoint to the header's nav list on all pages. passing information to the controller about each of the fields you need to fill the `Post` POJO's constructor
+10. Add a form to the single-category-template to create a new post for that category.
+You should include inputs for passing information to the controller about each of the fields you need to fill the Post POJO's constructor parameters.
+You will also need to add a method to the PostController to allow for the creation of new posts.
 ## Deadline and Grading Criteria

 The deadline for this project is Monday, March 8th at 9:30am.